Facts about Paul Cuffe

 Paul Cuffe Biography

-As a young man, Paul Cuffe changed his surname from Slocum — the name of his father’s one-time master — to Cuffe (sometimes seen as Cuffee), presumably a variation on his father’s first name (Kofi).
+As a young man, Paul Cuffe changed his surname from Slocum — the name of his father’s one-time master — to Cuffe (sometimes spelled as Cuffee).
+This was presumably a variation on his father’s first name of Kofi.